 You have probably heard the term “blogging,” but may not know exactly what it means.
 According to Webster, a blog (or weblog) is an online personal journal.
 However, that definition has changed and grown since it was originally conceived almost 20 years ago.
 Wikipedia has the more updated definition as a method of tracking and commenting on events, articles, graphics, and even videos.

-So as an author, why should you have a blog?
+So as an entrepreneur, why should you have a blog?
 After all, it is free promotion.
 Why shouldn’t you?
 In this article, we will track arguments for and against blogging.

 Argument #1: The technology is too complicated.